-The Department of Planning and Environment plays a key role in contributing to appropriate and safe economic development and community protection.
+The Department plays a key role in contributing to appropriate and safe economic development and community protection.
 This is achieved through the application of strategic land use safety planning, risk assessment and safety management principles to avoid and minimise the risks of fire, explosion or toxic releases from potentially hazardous industrial developments.

 The department's main functions in relation to safer industrial facilities are:

 - undertaking of area risk assessment studies as part of a strategic approach to land use safety planning around potentially hazardous facilities, such as studies already undertaken of the Botany/Randwick, Port Botany, Kurnell and Kooragang Island industrial areas.
 View the Kurnell Peninsula Land Use Safety Study (2007)

 - development of supporting land use safety planning policies and safety-based locational guidelines.
 View Locational Guidelines.

 - assessment of safety and hazard studies related to proposals for new developments associated with major industrial developments and infrastructure projects, and conditions of consent of both state significant and local developments

 - assessment and policy support to local councils regarding potentially hazardous industry.
 View Planning guidelines for hazardous development (including the Applying SEPP 33), Multi-level Risk Assessment guidelines and Hazardous Industry Planning Advisory Papers

 - promotion of compliance with safety-related development consent conditions

 - provision of technical advice regarding process safety and offsite risk impacts